How to develop software the secure, Gary McGraw way

 think that is very good progress for the field.

-Robert Westervelt: This might be a little touchy subject with
+Robert Westervelt: This might be a little touchy subject with you because you

 got relationships with people at Microsoft and people at Google.